National Diabetes Prevention Program

 - Faith-based organizations

 One key component of the National DPP is the CDC-recognized lifestyle change program, is a research-based and in person or online program focused to support healthy eating and physical activity for program participants.
-According to the CDC, people with prediabetes who participate in a lifestyle change program can cut their risk of developing type 2 diabetes by 58%.
+Studies have shown that people with prediabetes, who take part in a structured lifestyle change program and lose 5% to 7% of their body weight through healthier eating and 150 minutes of physical activity per week, can cut their risk of developing type 2 diabetes by 58% (71% for people over 60 years old).

 Goals of the National DPP